-Further, in Mugala vs. The People9 we held that to prove a charge of aggravated robbery it is necessary for the prosecution to show that the violence was used in order to obtain or retain the thing stolen.
+Further, in Mugala vs. The People we held that to prove a charge of aggravated robbery it is necessary for the prosecution to show that the violence was used in order to obtain or retain the thing stolen.

 While it is true that PW1 at first denied that the 2nd appellant was her boyfriend, this is not sufficient reason for us to discount her whole evidence which taken holistically shows that she was indeed robbed by the three appellants.
 We do not agree with Mr. Muzenga that her credibility was questionable on this aspect.
 The appellants knew PW1 and they had been drinking at the bar where she had been selling chicken pieces that evening. perpetrators jointly and whilst acting together waylaid her as she proceeded home, stole from her in violent circumstances.
-Mr. Muzenga's argument that PW1's story could not hold water because girlfriend is untenable. she the 2nd appellant's The circumstances clearly show that the 2nd appellant ganged up with his co-accused to rob and rape the victim for reasons best known to himself.
-That PW1 was traumatised by the whole ordeal cannot be She was a victim of gender based violence which is a violation of one's human rights.
+Muzenga's argument that PW1's story could not hold water because was the 2nd appellant's girlfriend is untenable. she circumstances clearly show that the 2nd appellant ganged up with his co-accused to rob and rape the victim for reasons best known to himself.
+That PW1 was traumatised by the whole ordeal cannot be doubted.
+She was a victim of gender based violence which is a violation of one's human rights.
 Her dignity as a woman and as a person was taken away from her in a violent and degrading manner by three men who were known to her.
-And they took turns in raping her and yet Mr. Muzenga argued that there was no violence because PW1 magnified the rape over the robbery.
+And they took turns in raping her and yet Mr. Muzenga argued that there was no violence in this case - in fact, he questions that a robbery took place simply because PW1 magnified the rape over the robbery.
 In our view, PW1 as the victim chose to magnify the abuse and violation to her person more than the loss of a phone and money which are recoverable.
 This should not be held against her.
 PW1 the victim in this case can never recover the damage and loss of her dignity - no doubt she will carry the shame to her grave.